Supreme Court rejects Trump administration’s view on key aspect of Clean Water Act

 Justices Clarence Thomas, Samuel A. Alito Jr. and Neil M. Gorsuch dissented.

-They said the majority’s decision was not supported by the text of the law and leaves too many questions unanswered.
+They said the majority’s decision is not supported by the text of the law and leaves too many questions unanswered.

 “The court makes up a rule that provides no clear guidance and invites arbitrary and inconsistent application,” Alito wrote in his dissent.
 Water authorities won’t know if they are covered, and “regulators are given the discretion, at least in the first instance, to make of this standard what they will.
 And the lower courts?
 The Court’s advice, in essence, is: ‘That’s your problem.
-Muddle through as best you can.’”
+Muddle through as best you can.’ ”

 The case is County of Maui v.
 Hawaii Wildlife Fund.